komparo/rosetta-pipeline/comparison/README.md

   - The module is included in the pipeline as-is.
 Examples: Snakemake (include).
 Related tasks:
-  - The module is included as a separate rule within the pipeline, with its own input and output.
-Examples: Snakemake (subworkflows), WDL (subworkflows).
+  - The module is included as a *subworkflow*, running within a separate rule of the pipeline with its own input and output.
+Examples:
+    Snakemake (subworkflows), WDL (subworkflows).
 Related tasks:

 If the pipeline is specified in a general-purpose programming language, modularity of the pipeline is also possible within the language itself.